Javier Téllez

-Javier Téllez is a Venezuelan artist, living and working in New York City.
+Javier Téllez is a Venezuelan artist and filmmaker, living and working in New York City.

 Early life

 Javier Téllez was born in 1969 in Valencia, Venezuela.
 Both his mother and father were psychiatrists, thus exposing Téllez to ideas and concepts about mental illness from a young age.
 His father worked at Bárbula Psychiatric Hospital in Venezuela and would sometimes treat patients with his son in the same room.
 Téllez has spoken about attending carnivals at the hospital—known for its progressive, alternative treatment methods—where patients and psychiatrists would switch uniforms to symbolically invert their stereotypical, daily roles.
 This later became influential in his work and inspired his interest in masks and the carnivalesque.

 In 1911, his grandfather founded one of the first movie theaters in Venezuela.
 As a child Téllez would spend time in the projection booth, sparking his interest in film from a young age.

 Téllez has commented on his memories of visiting art museums as a child and drawing connections between museums and psychiatric hospitals saying “both institutions are symbolic representations of authority, founded on taxonomies based on the normal and the pathological, inclusion and exclusion.”